Lightroom 11 – Masking

 JPEGs sidecar killer

 As I have written in another post, I am a big advocate of importing files using the Embedded and Sidecar Preview workflow.
 With my Fuji X-T2 set to Raw+JPEG, it allows LR to quickly display full resolution previews from the sidecar JPEGs.
-But once I have reviewed the pictures I no longer need the JPEGs for any purpose, and they use up storage space, so for a couple of years I have been using this little script.
+But once I have reviewed the pictures, I no longer need the JPEGs for any purpose and they just use up storage space, so for a couple of years I have been using this little script which you may also found useful:

 The script simply loops through the selected raw files, looks in the Explorer/Finder folder for JPEGs with corresponding names, and deletes any it finds.
 Other JPEGs, for example ones which you shot on the phone and don’t match a raw file, are ignored.
 Two little details: